-(e) Debt service coverage:
+(e) Debt service covenant disclosure:

-Under the MTI, the Group is subject to indebtedness tests that prohibit additional borrowing if the Group's leverage ratio exceeds 85% or if the debt service coverage ratio (earnings before interest, taxes, depreciation, amortization and rent), is less than 1.5 times the debt service cost.
+Under the MTI, an agreement which secures and governs the Group's borrowings, the Group is subject to indebtedness tests that prohibit additional borrowing if the Group's leverage ratio exceeds 85% or if the debt service coverage ratio (earnings before interest, taxes, depreciation, amortization and rent or EBITDAR divided by debt service cost) is less than 1.5.

-As at March 31, 2022, the debt service coverage ratio was 3.38 times the debt service cost.
+As at March 31, 2023, the debt service coverage ratio was 3.04.